LiaVinci-zz/lets-study-software-engineering/README.md

 So to recap, the purpose of this project is to share what ever I find helpful, there isn't a single day that I'm not reading and most of the things I do read are either old and out of date, repeating or simply not true but out of this 90% you can find 10% of good and worth your time content that I usually save in my bookmarks just for future reference, in this repo I will share and explain why I shared with you this bit.

-## What will I share with you here :thought_balloon:
+## What will I share with you here :speech_balloon:

 I've decided to structure this project in a way that you can filter only what you care about, in each folder you can expect to find different .md files which will contain different type of content.

 Books - Articles - Courses / Videos - Other Resources

-## How can you benefit from this repository :pray:
+## How can you benefit from this repository :raised_hands:

 There are many ways which you can benefit from this repository: